-Cat aggression can be triggered by all sorts of things that may trigger a response of fear and sometimes our feline companions can become hyper-sensitive to all sorts of frights and surprises (occasionally it can help to use a mild calming medicine or herbal supplement such as Calm Care to help sooth our kitty down until they learn that there is nothing to be afraid of).
+Cat aggression truama can be triggered by all sorts of things that may trigger a response of fear and sometimes our feline companions can become hyper-sensitive to all sorts of frights and surprises (occasionally it can help to use a mild calming medicine or herbal supplement such as Calm Care to help sooth our kitty down until they learn that there is nothing to be afraid of).

 The trick is to find out what the cause of their fear could be and if possible to try and stop it from happening again.
-Or at the very least to be able to recognise the causes of your cat’s aggression next time.
+Or at the very least to be able to recognize the causes of your cat’s aggression next time.

 Some possible causes are:

-This is just a short list of some of the possible causes of cat aggression but there could be many more which we may simply not notice.
+This is just a short list of some of the possible causes of cat aggression truama but there could be many more which we may simply not notice.

-The thing about aggression trauma is that it can trigger a very strange response from cats.
+The thing about aggression truama is that it can trigger a very strange response from cats.
 For instance they may suddenly attack your other pet just because they have been frightened by a loud noise.
 The cause of the fear was not the other animal, but they seem to get blamed for it.
 This is a normal response and is one of the main reasons why owners become confused when this cat aggression occurs.